 Sourcing candidates is the first aspect of hiring workers for your company.
-When thinking about how to source for candidates, you need to consider the different ways that you can proactively search for the right people and the best methods of engaging them.
+When thinking about how to source candidates, you need to consider the different ways that you can proactively search for the right people and the best methods of engaging them.

-How you source for candidates has a direct impact on the following:
+The ways of sourcing candidates has a direct impact on the following:

 Branding may not have an obvious impact on sourcing candidates, so it can be easy to overlook this aspect.
 Your brand is how your company is represented to the outside world.
 It demonstrates your values and what you stand for.
 Candidates will be more likely to want to join a company with a positive brand identity.
 Therefore, answering the following questions will help you to attract the best candidates:

-Boost your brand by taking every opportunity to show that you are a great employer.
+Boost your employer brand by taking every opportunity to show that you are a great employer.
 You can achieve this by: